 A Quick Note On The Way Of St. James

-Every year a multitude of people embark on this journey, which is both a physical and spiritual one, but which also has the perk of creating life-lasting friendships and of taking you to incredible places which you wouldn’t otherwise happen to visit.
+Every year thousands of people embark on this journey, which is both a physical and spiritual one, but which also has the perk of creating life-lasting friendships and of taking you to incredible places which you wouldn’t otherwise happen to visit.

-Though the Camino Francés, which starts in St. Jean-Pied-du-Port near Biarritz, in France, is the most popular route to follow, the Camino del Norte – which crosses the Northern regions of the Basque Country, Cantabria, Asturias and Galicia – is an incredibly scenic one, perfect to do in the summer months when the rest of the country is terribly hot, and offering scenic views throughout, with mountain peaks, charming coastal villages and stunning beaches; challenging walks and lots and lots of vegetation.
+Though the Camino Francés, which starts in St. Jean-Pied-du-Port near Biarritz, in France, is the most popular route to follow, the Camino del Norte – which crosses the Northern regions of the Basque Country, Cantabria, Asturias and Galicia – is an incredibly scenic one, perfect to do in the summer months when the rest of the country is terribly hot.

 Are you planning a trip to Spain?
 Make sure to read my posts: